daattali/shiny-colour-gradient-input/README.md

 The return value is a dataframe with 2 columns: `position` (the left position, between 0 and 100) and `col` (the colour hex string).

-Note that the colours are initialized as random colours every time.

 Example usage: